sreyardship/shipyard/README.md

 # shipyard
-An opinionated infrastructure for high velocity development.
+An opinionated infrastructure for high velocity development, that you own.